connexcs/docs/my-servers.md

 # My Servers

 You can manage **My Servers** on ConnexCS.
-This can be accessed from the side bar, as shown in an image below:
+This can be accessed from the side bar, as shown in the image below:

 ![alt text][server-img-1]

-There are three main actions, that can be performed on the main page of **‘My Server’**, as highlighted in an image below:
+There are three main actions that can be performed on the main page of **‘My Server’**, as highlighted in the image below:

  1. **Refresh**  button
  2. **RTP Servers**